honojs/website/helpers/jwt.md

 - `token`: string - required
   - The JWT token to be decoded.

-> The `Jwt.decode` function allows you to inspect the header and payload of a JWT token _**without**_ performing verification.
+> The `decode` function allows you to inspect the header and payload of a JWT token _**without**_ performing verification.
 This can be useful for debugging or extracting information from JWT tokens.

 ## Payload Validation